SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch18:directories_and_links.md

 6. What is soft link?

-   A soft link is a file type whose content is the name of another file.
+   A soft link is a type of file whose content is the name of another file.

    We can use `readlink(2)` to read it (or `readlink(1)` from shell):